mqtt-tools/mqttwarn/docs/notifier-catalog.md

 +------+------------+
 ```

-The values for the 'id' and 'name' columns are assumed to be filled by the values of the JSON nodes with the same name.
+The values for the `id` and `name` columns are assumed to be filled by the values of
+the JSON nodes with the same name.

-If you added columns 'topic', 'payload' and '_dtiso' to the database, then that same message will add this row:
+If you added columns `topic`, `payload` and `_dtiso` to the database, then that same
+message will add this row:
 ```text
 +------+------------+-----------------------------------------------------+-----------------------------+-------+
 | id   | name       | payload                                             | _dtiso                      | topic |